 Sugar and/or Artificial Sweeteners

-If a protein bar is sugar-free, it’s likely that it contains artificial sweeteners.
+Sometimes, even the best healthy protein bars contain artificial sweeteners.
 They have to be sweetened somehow.
 Neither sugar nor artificial sweeteners are inherently bad, but they’re both something to be aware of.

 Common natural sweeteners in protein bars include: